 Lucas’ interest put the product, now called “R-stud” for its R-factor insulation qualities, back on the fast track, in more ways than one.
 To make the strongest possible case to contractors and help launch a small manufacturing operation, Lucas quickly needed additional information to verify Edmondson’s initial calculations and satisfy building code test requirements.

 Enlisting the assistance of several colleagues, including David Wood, ’86, ’97, ’01, ’08, Edmondson readied the data verifying R-stud’s bevy of benefits.
-Product representatives then presented the component to contractors involved with the Nanoengineering & Molecular Sciences Building.
+Product representatives then presented the component to contractors involved with the Nanoengineering & Sciences Building.

 Though having a UW tie-in with Edmondson’s involvement certainly helped draw attention to the R-stud, Jerry Jensen, Senior Project Manager for Expert Drywall, Inc., of Redmond, felt the component was a good fit with the specialty insulation to be used in the building’s office walls.
 “This was a good opportunity to use something new, and it proved easy to work with,” Jensen says of the construction phase.
 “It’s certainly something we’d use again.